robert-winkler/scientific-articles-markdown/agile-editing-pandoc.md

 --------------------------------------------------------------------------

 Documents with the commonly used Office Open XML (DOCX Microsoft Word files) and OpenDocument (ODT LibreOffice) file formats can be opened in a standard text editor after unzipping.
 However, content and formatting information is distributed into various folders and files.
 Practically speaking, those file formats require the use of special word processing software.<br>
 From a writer's perspective, the use of _What You See Is What You Get (WYSIWYG)_ programs such as Microsoft Word, WPS Office or LibreOffice might be convinient, because the formatting of the document is directly visible.
-But the complicated syntax specifications often result in problems when using different versions and for collaborative writing.
+But the complicated syntax specifications often result in problems when using different software versions and for collaborative writing.
 Simple conversions between file formats can be difficult or impossible.
-In worst case, 'old' files cannot be opened any more.<br>
+In a worst-case scenario, 'old' files cannot be opened any more for lack of compatible software.<br>
 In some parts of the scientific community therefore LATEX, a typesetting program in plain text format, is very popular.
 With LATEX, documents with highest typographic quality can be produced.
 However, the source files are cluttered with LATEX commands and the source text can be complicated to read.
-Compilation errors in LATEX are sometimes difficult to find.
+Causes of compilation errors in LATEX are sometimes difficult to find.
 Therefore, LATEX is not very user friendly, especially for casual writers or beginners.<br>
-In academic publishing, additionally the creation of different output formats from the same source text is desirable:
+In academic publishing, it is additionally desirable to create different output formats from the same source text:

 - For the publishing of a book, with a print version in PDF and an electronic version in EPUB.
 - For the distribution of a seminar script, with an online version in HTML and a print version in PDF.